Find a spider by...

 expanded to 7 genera containing 23 species, almost none of which can be identified with certainty without a close examination of the male and female genital

 structures.
-It appears that any nicodamid specimen collected in South-east Queensland is most likely to be one of the following species: Oncodamus decipiens,
+It appears that nicodamid specimens collected in South-east Queensland are most likely to belong to one of the following genera: Oncodamus,

 Email Ron Atkinson for more information.